A novel family of beta mixture models for the differential analysis of DNA methylation data: an application to prostate cancer: Methods

-\subsubsection{\textbf{Prostate cancer data}}
+\subsection{Prostate cancer data}

-Prostate cancer (PCa) is the fifth major cause of cancer-related mortality globally \cite{GCS2020}.
-DNA methylation samples were collected for a study of methylation profiling \cite{Silva}.
-The study cohort consisted of four patients with metastatic prostate cancer disease.
-Tissue samples from matched biopsy cores (tumour and histologically matched normal – herein benign) were collected from each patient, and DNA was extracted from these samples.
-Methylation profiling of these DNA samples was done using the Infinium MethylationEpic Beadchip \cite{EPIC}.
-The methylation array data consisted of 694,923 CpG sites and \textit{beta} values for each CpG site for the two DNA samples were collected from each of the four patients.
-The raw methylation array data was quality controlled and pre-processed using the RnBeads \cite{RnBeads} R package \cite{Silva}.
-Further, 103 CpG sites with missing \textit{beta} values were removed from the dataset.
-The resulting prostate cancer dataset therefore contained \textit{beta} values for $C =$ 694,820 CpG sites from each of $R =$ 2 DNA samples collected from each of $N =$ 4 patients.
+A prostate cancer study \citep{Silva}, which involved collection of DNA methylation samples from four patients with metastatic prostate cancer disease, motivated the development of the BMMs.
+Tissue samples from matched biopsy cores (tumour and histologically matched normal – herein benign) were collected from each patient, and DNA was extracted from the samples.
+Methylation profiling of the DNA samples was conducted using the Infinium MethylationEPIC Beadchip \citep{EPIC}.
+The raw DNA methylation data are freely available for download on the Gene Expression Omnibus (GEO) repository (GSE119260); datasets GSM3362390-GSM3362397 were analysed here and were accessed on 26\textsuperscript{th} of January, 2021 for research purposes.
+The authors had no access to information that could identify individual participants.